Skip to content

 Year: 1881

-This is a colorful Impressionist composition with elements of Expressionism, where the figure of the Saint Mark's Cathedral in Venice appears perfectly sharp, behind a cluster of spots depicting the street, people, and surrounding buildings.
+St. Mark's Square, an oil painting exercise by Pierre-Auguste Renoir in 1881.
+It is a colorful Impressionist composition with hints of expressionism, where the figure of St. Mark's Cathedral in Venice appears perfectly clear, behind a cluster of spots representing the street, people, and surrounding buildings.
+The painting is currently on display at the Minneapolis Institute of Art, United States.

 Style: Impressionism